cinqict/jenkins-init-groovy/README.md

 - [ ] Make each Groovy example general
 - [ ] write blog / readme
 - [ ] Which default groovy file in `init.groovy.d`?
+- [x] Add references
+- [ ] Blog remark: when you import a plugin class in your Groovy file, be sure to also add the plugin to the plugin list.